szigmon/openshift-dpf/docs/cluster-creation.md

 ## Prerequisite: DNS or /etc/hosts Configuration

-Before starting cluster installation, you must ensure that your workstation or jump host can resolve the OpenShift API and ingress endpoints:
+Before starting cluster installation, you must ensure that your workstation or jump host can resolve the OpenShift API endpoint:

 - `api.<CLUSTER_NAME>.<BASE_DOMAIN>` → `API_VIP`
-- `*.apps.<CLUSTER_NAME>.<BASE_DOMAIN>` → `INGRESS_VIP`

 **You have two options:**

 1. **DNS**
-    - Configure DNS records for both endpoints as described in the prerequisites.
+    - Configure the DNS record for the API endpoint as described in the prerequisites.
     - This is the recommended and production-ready approach.
 2. **/etc/hosts**
-    - If you do not have DNS, you can add entries to `/etc/hosts` on your machine.
+    - If you do not have DNS, you can add an entry to `/etc/hosts` on your machine.
     - You can automate this with:
       ```bash
       make update-etc-hosts
       ```
     - This will add the API endpoint automatically.

-For application routes, you must add each required FQDN manually (wildcards are not supported in /etc/hosts).
+> **Note:** Only the API endpoint is required for installation and automation.
+If you want to access the OpenShift web console or application routes from this machine, you may add additional records for those endpoints, but they are not required for the installation process.

-> **Before installing, ensure all DNS records are configured as described in [Prerequisites](prerequisites.md).**
+> **Before installing, ensure the API DNS record is configured as described in [Prerequisites](prerequisites.md).**

 ## Deployment Process